Herest/XalDigitalChallenge/README.md

 > HTTP://18.223.32.201:4000/users

 ### Create a user
-This is a POST method that receives a JSON with key-values equivalent to the ones declared in the Users table definition
+This is a POST method that receives a JSON with key-values equivalent to the ones declared in the Users table definition.
+This method also checks if state value is string and has length 2
 > HTTP://18.223.32.201:4000/users
 > Example of JSON
 > > {first_name:<A_FIRST_NAME>,